 Stop Motion Animation

 The OgoBILD Kit with the webcam gives kids everything they need to learn how to make stop motion movies.
 You’ll receive an instruction book, a software code to download the Ardman Studio’s Animate It Express, and 103 OgoBILD construction parts.
 (Ardman are the creators of Wallace and Gromit among other films.)
 Watch the learning videos included the software because these are fantastic!
-They’ll quickly get kids started in a matter of minutes and you’ll be amazed what your kids can create.
+They’ll quickly get kids started in a matter of minutes and you’ll be amazed at what your kids can create.

-JJ put down a white foam board for the stage of of her first stop motion movie.
+JJ put down a white foam board for the stage of her first stop motion movie.
 In retrospect, we learned that maybe a white background would be better than just the wall but that’s part of the learning process.

 She and I built crazy characters.
 She positioned them and frame by frame took stills, moving the pieces ever so slightly in each frame.
 Here’s her finished movie:

 STEAM Education + Collaboration + OgoBILD = FUN!

 We had friends over to help us create our next stop motion animation movie with the OgoBILD Kit.
 The kids developed an idea (arts) and characters (design) which they built (engineering) –> STEAM!
 Then they worked as a group to make the movie.

 They used a white background display board for this movie.
 AND, a string so one of the characters could fly in.